LFoster03/ml-midterm-foster/README.md

 | Recall     | 0.9966        | 0.9974        |
 | F1-score   | 0.9979        | 0.9983        |

-- **Confusion Matrices** show very few misclassifications in both models, indicating that the dataset is highly predictable with these features.
+- Confusion Matrices show very few misclassifications in both models, indicating that the dataset is highly predictable with these features.
-- Random Forest slightly improved metrics over the Decision Tree, demonstrating the benefit of **ensemble methods** for stability and minor performance gains.
+- Random Forest slightly improved metrics over the Decision Tree, demonstrating the benefit of ensemble methods for stability and minor performance gains.

-### 5.3 Insights
+#### Insights
-- Both models perform exceptionally well due to the highly predictive nature of features like `odor` and `cap_look`.
+- Both models perform exceptionally well due to the highly predictive nature of features like odor and cap_look.
 - Random Forest offers slightly better recall, reducing the chance of missing poisonous mushrooms.
-- The comparison supports that **ensemble methods** can provide small but meaningful improvements on top of simple tree-based models.
+- The comparison supports that ensemble methods can provide small but meaningful improvements on top of simple tree-based models.

-### 5.4 Next Steps
-- Hyperparameter tuning for Random Forest could further improve performance.
-- Experiment with other classifiers like **Logistic Regression** or **SVC** for comparison.
-- Visualize feature importance from the Random Forest to see which features are driving predictions.

-## 📝 Section 6: Final Thoughts & Insights

-### 6.1 Summary of Findings
+### Summary of Findings
-- The classification models were able to predict whether a mushroom is **poisonous or edible** with extremely high accuracy (>99%).
+- The classification models were able to predict whether a mushroom is poisonous or edible with extremely high accuracy (>99%).
 - Key features driving predictions:
-  - **Odor** – most predictive of poisonous mushrooms
+  - Odor – most predictive of poisonous mushrooms
-  - **Cap_look** – combination of cap shape and color
+  - Cap_look – combination of cap shape and color
-  - **Stalk-root** – structural characteristic
+  - Stalk-root – structural characteristic
-- Both **Decision Tree** and **Random Forest** performed almost perfectly due to the strong predictive features.
+- Both Decision Tree and Random Forest performed almost perfectly due to the strong predictive features.

-### 6.2 Challenges Faced
+#### Challenges Faced
-- Handling the **missing values** in `stalk-root` required careful preprocessing; we imputed missing values as `"unknown"`.
+- Handling the missing values in stalk-root required careful preprocessing; changed the missing values to "unknown".
-- Encoding categorical features into a numerical format with **one-hot encoding** increased the number of features, which could become cumbersome for larger datasets.
+- Encoding categorical features into a numerical format with one-hot encoding increased the number of features, which could become cumbersome for larger datasets.
-- Ensuring proper **stratified splits** to maintain class balance required attention.
+- Ensuring proper stratified splits to maintain class balance required attention.

-### 6.3 Next Steps
-- Experiment with **hyperparameter tuning** for Random Forest to optimize tree depth, number of estimators, and minimum samples per leaf.
-- Try **additional classifiers** (Logistic Regression, Support Vector Machines) to compare robustness.
-- Investigate **feature importance** to understand which mushroom characteristics are most critical for classification.
-- Visualize **decision boundaries** or feature interactions to improve interpretability.

-### Reflection 6: Learning from the Project
+#### Learning from the Project
-- Learned how to **preprocess categorical data**, handle missing values, and perform one-hot encoding.
+- Learned how to preprocess categorical data, handle missing values, and perform one-hot encoding.
-- Gained experience in **training, evaluating, and comparing multiple classifiers** for a real-world dataset.
+- Gained experience in training, evaluating, and comparing multiple classifiers for a real-world dataset.
-- Developed skills in **interpreting performance metrics** like accuracy, precision, recall, F1-score, and confusion matrices.
+- Developed skills in interpreting performance metrics like accuracy, precision, recall, F1-score, and confusion matrices.
-- Reinforced the importance of **feature selection** and thoughtful preprocessing to achieve high-performing machine learning models.
+- Reinforced the importance of feature selection and thoughtful preprocessing to achieve high-performing machine learning models.